How sleep affects your health, happiness, and well-being in college.

 College students are at particularly high risk because in young adulthood the brain most easily transitions from wakefulness to sleep, sometimes instantaneously.

 It’s surprisingly easy to get into the car feeling wide awake and start nodding off five or ten minutes later.
 Sleepiness also slows reaction time, making it harder to slam on the brakes in time.

 Getting good sleep is critical not just for staying mentally sharp, but also for many aspects of physical and mental health.

-When people get too little sleep on a chronic basis, the risk goes up for many health problems.
+When people get too little sleep on a chronic basis, sleep deprivation may occur, increasing the risk for many health problems.
 These include heart disease, diabetes, weight gain, and maybe even a shorter lifespan.